Hsieh Min-Nan

 Hsieh Min-Nan (謝敏男, born 9 August 1940), also known as Tony Hsieh, is a Taiwanese professional golfer.

+Career

 Hsieh won 11 events on the Japan Golf Tour.
 He won the 1972 World Cup with teammate Lu Liang-Huan and also won the individual title.
 He won many other tournaments in Asia and was the Asia Golf Circuit overall champion on three occasions, in 1971, 1975 and 1977.